percyfal/ratatosk/doc/source/howtos/addingtasks.rst

 Adding task wrappers
 ====================

-In essence, `ratatosk` is a library of program wrappers.
+In essence, ratatosk is a library of program wrappers.
 There are already a couple of wrappers available, but many more could easily be added.
-Here is a short HOWTO on how to add a wrapper module `myprogram`.
+Here is a short HOWTO on how to add a wrapper module ``myprogram``.

 1. Create the file
 ------------------

-Create the file `myprogram.py` (doh!), with at least the following imports:
+Create the file ``myprogram.py``, with at least the following imports:

 .. code-block:: python